Safety induction is done for workers when they newly come to work in a workplace or a site.

 - Workers understand the emergency procedures.
 And other places on-site, for example, the emergency exit, muster points, and clinics.

-- Knowledge of the right of an employee is made known during the induction.
+- Knowledge of the rights of an employee is made known during the induction.
 Equally, employees will know their safety responsibilities and limitations.

 - It helps to drive productivity at work.

-- Pass information on the first aid procedures in the workplace to the worker.
+- Pass the information on the first aid procedures in the workplace to the worker.

 Induction is for everyone coming to do work in a workplace, Whether as an employee or a contractor.
 The visitors and the family members are not left out of it whenever they visit the workplace.